2026 Pillar Guide

 Where to Find AP Machines

 Not all casino markets are equal for advantage play.
-Some regions have AP-rich game mixes and high meter velocity; others are dominated by Class II machines or low-volatility slots that rarely produce +EV opportunities.
+Some regions have AP-rich game mixes and high counter velocity; others are dominated by Class II machines or low-volatility slots that rarely produce player-favorable opportunities.
 Below are the top markets for AP, with deep dives at our city pillar pages.

 Las Vegas Strip